openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The `claims` element contains the Claims about the End-User which were verified by the process and according to the policies determined by the corresponding `verification` element.

-The `claims` element MAY contain one or more of the following Claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]
+The `claims` element MAY contain any of the following Claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID]

 * `name`
 * `given_name`